Apple’s pushed an iOS 14.6 update to the iPhone SE and the firmware has the potential to help, or hurt, your device’s performance.

 If you’re dealing with bad performance (lag, slow download speeds, etc), take a look at our guide to fixing bad iOS 14 performance.

-Apple has stopped signing on iOS 14.3 which means you can no longer drop your iPhone SE’s software back in an attempt to improve performance.
+Apple is currently signing on iOS 14.5.1 which means you can drop your phone’s software back in an attempt to improve its performance.

 If you’re unfamiliar with the downgrade process, take a look at our guide.

 iPhone SE iOS 14.6 Update: What’s New

 The iOS 14.6 update has new features on board including support for Apple Card Family, upgrades to the Podcasts app, and enhancements for AirTag users.

 Apple’s software also includes bug fixes and 30+ security patches to help protect your iPhone SE from harm.
 If you’re interested in the details, check out our guide.

 If you skipped iOS 14.5.1, you get its changes with iOS 14.6.